 Casper White, Vivid White, Outrigger, Klavier and Castlecliff.

 Yes, we were the interior house painters too!
 The blue trim caused us many problems, due to it’s dark shade.
 As a result we just undercoated it three times!
-Normally, In contract, we undercoat all the trim just once.
+Normally we undercoat all the trim just once.
+Never ask ‘how many coats have you painted?’ to a painter.
+Chances are, the painter has done one more than you think.

 Kensington Weatherboard House Painters